Official Name: Republic of Indonesia

 Indonesia is spread across a chain of thousands of islands between Asia and Australia.
 Its area is 2 million sq. km.
 (736,000 sq. mi.), about three times the size of Texas (USA).

-An independent republic consisting of 31 provinces,1 autonomous province,1 special region and 1 national capital district.
+Indonesia is an independent republic consisting of 31 provinces, 1 autonomous province, 1 special region and 1 national capital district.
 The capital is Jakarta.

-- Executive Branch: Chief of State and Head of Government: President Susilo Bambang Yudhoyono; Vice President: Boediono; cabinet; Elections: president and vice president elected for five-year terms by direct vote of the citizenry
+Executive Branch: Chief of State and Head of Government: President Joko WIDODO (Since October 20, 2014); Vice President: Jusef KALLA; cabinet; Elections: president and vice president elected for five-year terms by direct vote of the citizenry

 - Judicial Branch: Supreme Court or Mahkamah Agung (51 judges divided into 8 chambers); Constitutional Court (consists of 9 judges); subordinate courts: High Courts of Appeal, district courts, religious courts